 - Want to reduce grocery waste?
 Grow items you frequently use that store well.

-💡 Minimalist Hack: Start small — one raised bed, a few containers, or a small herb garden.
+In the beginning, create a single raised bed, a few containers, or a small herb garden.
 You can always expand later.
 Overplanting often leads to waste and overwhelm.

-Minimalist Layout Tips:
+Minimalist Layout Tips.

 - Use raised beds for better organization and soil quality.

-Step 4: Soil Health Without Waste 🌱
+Step 4: It's Important to Maintain Soil Health Without Waste

 Healthy soil is the heart of a minimalist garden.
-Instead of buying endless bags of fertilizer, go natural:
+Instead of buying endless bags of fertilizer, go natural.

-- Composting: Turn kitchen scraps into nutrient-rich compost.
+- Composting: Kitchen scraps can become compost.

-Choose plants that:
+Choose plants that.

-Top Minimalist Garden Plants:
+Top Minimalist Garden Plants.

 - Herbs: Basil, mint, rosemary, thyme.

-- Vegetables: Kale, lettuce, peppers, cherry tomatoes.
+- Eat Kale, lettuce, peppers, and cherry tomatoes.

 - Perennials: Lavender, chives, oregano.